MarlonTancredo/viewer-artwork/README.md

 # [Viewer Artwork](https://viewer-artwork.netlify.app/) - React - TypeScript - Vite

-## Step by Step to run this project locally:
+## Step by step to run this project locally:

 -   Download git by clicking here: [Git](https://git-scm.com/download/win) and follow the steps for installation.